 - Using fresh raspberries in this bake results in them needing to be eaten sooner than bakes without fresh fruit.
 I would always recommend eating these within a day or so of baking, to enjoy them at their best.

-If you have any other questions about this recipe, please use the comments below to ask away and I’ll do my best to help!
-And if you made and enjoyed this, I’d love to hear from you too!
+If you have any other questions about this recipe, please use the comments below to ask away and I will do my best to help!
+And if you made and enjoyed this, I would love to hear from you too!

 More blondie recipes to enjoy